BeardedTek/newsfeed/docs/content/docs/deployment/ci-cd.md

 The GitHub Actions workflow is defined in `.github/workflows/docker-publish.yml` and performs the following tasks:

-1. Builds the documentation using Hugo
-2. Builds the Docker images for all services
+1. Builds the Docker images for all services (including documentation in the Nginx image)
-3. Pushes the images to Docker Hub with appropriate tags
+2. Pushes the images to Docker Hub with appropriate tags

 ### Image Tags